 Legal Opportunity Scholarship Fund

 FWS students are paid at a competitive rate.
 Second- and third-year students can work up to 20 hours per week while school is in session.
-First-year students who attain a minimum 2.5 GPA their first semester can work up to 10 hours per week their second semester.
+First-year students can work up to 10 hours per week while school is in session.
 Students can work up to 40 hours per week during summer and breaks.
-Prior to working, students must complete a work study packet and get approval from the Financial Aid Office.
+Prior to working, students must complete a work-study packet and get approval from the Financial Aid Office.

 Yellow Ribbon Program's Tuition Assistance